Smoke alarm requirements, placement and

 - Clean the smoke alarm a few times a year by gently vacuuming or wiping dust off with a slightly damp cloth.
 Care should be taken not to allow moisture inside the device, as its operation may be impeded.

-- Smoke alarms should always be tested by pushing the test button after cleaning and other maintenance.
+- Test the smoke alarm by pushing the test button after maintenance.

 To prevent false alarming and ensure operating reliability, a smoke alarm shall be replaced at an interval of 5–10 years.
-The alarm shall carry an indication of the time of replacement recommended by the manufacturer, usually found at the bottom of the device.
-Pushing the test button only tests the smoke alarm’s battery and voice alarm, not its ability to detect smoke.
+The alarm shall carry an indication of the time of replacement recommended by the manufacturer.
+It is usually found at the bottom of the device.
+Pushing the test button only tests the smoke alarm’s battery and sound alarm, not its ability to detect smoke.

 Removal from use